perl11/perl11-blog/content/bringing-types-to-perl.md

 With a MOP you are able to change a classic system to a prototype or mixin system, and vice versa.

-# the case for perl5
+# The case for perl5

 As everybody knows perl5 is famous for destroying object oriented programming, and ruby and perl6 are famous for doing too much object